rdpatil4/ESClient/README.md

 1. Click connect to connect to your elastic search cluster
 2. Select the Index, Type you want to search on
 3. Select the fields you want in the resultset
-4. Enter the Lucene query (Not DSL) you want to use for searching.
+4. Enter the Lucene query you want to use for searching.
 5. Hit search to see the results displayed in tabular format.

 ###Sorting documents: